NiksheyYadav/Prime-Number-Generator/README.md

 # The GPLv3 License (GPLv3)

-# Copyright © 2023 Tushar Maharana
+# Copyright © 2024 NiksheyYadav

 # This program is free software: you can redistribute it and/or modify
 # it under the terms of the GNU General Public License as published by